0xfede/bluemix/README.md

 # bluemix
 Node.js helper module for IBM BlueMix.

-This module automates some common intialization task for Node.js applications running on IBM BlueMix.
+This module automates some common intialization tasks for Node.js applications running on IBM BlueMix.
 The main features of the module are:

 * parsing of common configuration enviroment variales (host, port, temporary directory)